Posted on 18 Sep 2013

 Per serving, you’re looking at about 35g of protein (whey protein, milk protein concentrate, soya protein isolate), 7g of low GI carbs, and 2g of sugar.

-This blend of ingredients helps keep you feeling full throughout the day should eliminate those pesky sugar cravings.
+This blend of ingredients helps keep you feeling full throughout the day and should help eliminate those pesky sugar cravings.

 PhD Diet Whey also contains added nutrients to help boost fat loss and maximise performance and energy levels, such as green tea, CLA, l-carnitine, waxy vol and flaxseed.